ohadwolfman/Networks_Final_Project/Readme.md

     - Protocol - the network protocol used for the communication
     - Length - the length of the packet in bytes including the headers and the data payload
     - Info:
+	(An example to what an info can look like, with explanations:)
         - 443 > 35260: This part indicates the source and destination ports of the TCP communication.
 "443" is the source port, and "35260" is the destination port.
         - [flags]: These are TCP flags set in the packet. for example [PSH, ACK] that represents "Push" for telling the receiving side to deliver the data to the application immediately, rather than buffering it.